 Flexible schedules allow employees to better manage their time and their tasks.
 This increased autonomy leads to reduced stress, thereby contributing to a better work-life balance.

-To fully engage in their work, employees need to feel supported and confident, which requires transparent communication and attention to everyone’s concerns.
+To be fully engaged in their work, employees need to feel supported and confident, which requires transparent communication and attention to everyone’s concerns.

-During the holiday season, emphasizing the importance of being physically present at work is counterproductive.
-What matters is the quality of the work produced, not the number of hours spent at one’s desk.
+During the holiday season, emphasizing presenteeism is counterproductive.
+What matters is the quality of the work produced, not the number of hours spent at the desk.

 Let's now turn to the context that directly concerns you.